Mentoring Scheme

 Pete Burgess, Radiation Metrology Ltd

-Areas of Specialism: The measurement of ionising radiation and the applications of such measurements in areas such as: personal dosimetry, routine radiation protection measurements (hand held and installed equipment), discharge monitoring and using the equipment in the real world, decommissioning and delicensing, waste sentencing, responding to accidents and the study of their consequences, industrial processing, radiation instrument design, development, testing and calibration, the understanding of natural background and radioecology.
+Areas of Specialism: The measurement of ionising radiation and its application in areas such as: personal dosimetry, routine radiation protection measurements (hand held and installed equipment), discharge monitoring and using the equipment in the real world, decommissioning and delicensing, waste sentencing, responding to accidents and the study of their consequences, industrial processing, radiation instrument design, development, testing and calibration, the understanding of natural background and radioecology.

 Lynn Cooper, Principal Waste Management Consultant/RPA/RWA, Cavendish Nuclear